This post may contain affiliate links. Please read my Disclosure for more info.

 We could write a whole novel here!
 Hair loss tends to show up usually 2-3 months after a stressful event.

-2 types of stress – physiological (illness, gut issues, ongoing inflammation, too much exercise, food intolerances etc.) & psychological (work, family, workload etc.)
+2 types of stress – physiological (illness, gut issues, ongoing inflammation, too much exercise, food intolerances, etc.) & psychological (work, family, workload,

 The Upside of Stress is a fantastic book that teaches how we can all reframe what we perceive as stress.
 I recommend it to every single client.
 Who doesn’t have stress these days?
 And hearing that we need to *manage* it, as if we don’t already have enough things to do, often times creates more of it!

-It’s almost a given as hormones start rebalancing after birth + babies take a lot of the nutrients the mother consumes during pregnancy.
+After pregnancy, it’s very common as hormones start rebalancing after birth.
+Babies also take a lot of the nutrients the mother consumes during pregnancy.
 Focus on nourishing the body with highly nutritious food and identify deficiencies/insufficiencies if needed.

 Little infections/irritations (fungal) in the scalp (loss in hair follicles) especially bald patches.
 Have these checked by a doctor.